'Piece of s***': Actor slams NZ film Power of the Dog

 "And I thought, 'What the f***?
 What the f***?'
 This is the guy that's done westerns forever.
 The evisceration of the American west?
 They made it look like those dancers, those guys in New York who wear bow ties and not much else.

-"That's what all these fucking cowboys in that movie look like," Elliott said.
+"That's what all these f***ing cowboys in that movie look like," Elliott said.
 "They're all running around in chaps and no shirts.
 There's all these allusions to homosexuality throughout the f***ing movie."

 Host Maron responded, "I think that's what the movie's about."
 In the film, it is heavily implied that rancher Phil Burbank, played by Benedict Cumberbatch, is a repressed gay man.